-Larry R. Webb is a director of Cincinnati Financial Corporation and president, director and a principal owner of Webb Insurance Agency Inc., a privately owned insurance agency that represents a number of insurance companies, including our insurance subsidiaries.
-The company's insurance subsidiaries paid Webb Insurance Agency Inc. commissions of \$1,473,546 as compensation for selling the company's insurance products to the agency's clients.
-This agency does not advise the company on our insurance needs or sell insurance products or services to the company.
+Larry R. Webb is a director of Cincinnati Financial Corporation who purchased personal property casualty and life insurance policies from our insurance subsidiaries for premiums totaling \$59,563.
+During 2023, Mr. Webb was the principal owner of Webb Insurance Agency Inc., a privately owned insurance agency that represents a number of insurance companies, including our insurance subsidiaries.
+The company's insurance subsidiaries paid Webb Insurance Agency Inc. commissions of \$1,385,737 as compensation for selling the company's insurance products to the agency's clients.
+This insurance agency does not advise the company on our insurance needs or sell insurance products or services to the company.

-One independent director and three executive officers, including our chief executive officer, have one or more immediate family members employed by the company in nonofficer positions.
-Each of these four associates has been employed by the company from 4 to 44 years.
-Compensation earned by each associate, consisting of salary, incentive bonus, stock-based compensation and perquisites ranges from \$122,873 to \$157,016 and was established by the company in accordance with our employment and compensation practices applicable to associates with equivalent qualifications and responsibilities and holding similar positions.
+In 2023, we also employed immediate family members of five executive officers, including our chief executive officer.
+Each of these nonofficer associates has been employed by the company from 8 to 46 years.
+Compensation earned by each associate, consisting of salary, incentive bonus, stock-based compensation and perquisites ranges from \$127,208 to \$173,439 and was established by the company in accordance with our employment and compensation practices applicable to associates with equivalent qualifications and responsibilities and holding similar positions.